Measurement of the matter-radiation equality scale using the extended Baryon Oscillation Spectroscopic Survey Quasar Sample: Theory

 \subsection{Fitting}

+We use this BAO down-weighted covariance matrix when \textit{ensemble slice sampling} \citep{Karamanis:2020zss} $m$, $n$, $P_\mathrm{TO}$ and $k_\mathrm{TO}$ using the publicly available \textsc{zeus} code \citep*{Karamanis:2021tsx}. {Ensemble slice sampling is a black-box Markov Chain Monte Carlo algorithm that does not require the user to define any proposal distribution and has an acceptance rate of 1.
+The downside is that the posterior distribution function has to be evaluated more than once for each step.
+The algorithm requires an ensemble of random walkers who take each step simultaneously.
+Considering a walker at $x_n$, the next position $x_{n + 1}$ is determined by \begin{enumerate} \item drawing a random threshold $y_n$ uniformly distributed between zero and the value of the posterior distribution $\mathcal{P}$ evaluated at $x_n$, \item finding the interval for which $\mathcal{P}(x) > y_n$ along a slice through the parameter space.
+The slice goes through $x_n$, and its direction is defined by the unit vector between the position of two other random walkers chosen at random, \item $x_{n+1}$ is drawn uniformly from the slice interval. \end{enumerate}}

-We use this BAO down-weighted covariance matrix when \textit{ensemble slice sampling} \citep{Karamanis:2020zss} $m$, $n$, $P_\mathrm{TO}$ and $k_\mathrm{TO}$ using the publicly available \textsc{zeus} code \citep*{Karamanis:2021tsx}.
-To be able to compare our model to data, we convolve it following \cite{Ross:2012sx}, thus with a window matrix
+To be able to compare our model to data, we convolve it following \cite{Ross:2012sx}. {Considering a model power spectrum tabulated at wavenumbers $k_j$, we obtain the convolved model power spectrum at $k_i$ by the following quick matrix operation: } {where the window matrix is defined as}